WISDEM/Turbine_CostsSE/docs/tutorial.rst

     :end-before: # 2 ---

 Next, we need to set additional inputs to the model.
 The blade number must be known to get the total cost for the blade set; the advanced Boolean for the blade must be set to select which mass-cost curve for the blade to use (normal or advanced blade).
 We set this to advanced to be in line with the FAST 5 MW reference model.
 The machine rating and boolean flags for onboard crane and offshore project must also be set.
 These are used in the determination of costs for auxiliary system components.
-Finally, the drivetrain configuration (iDesign) is specified so that the proper gearbox and generator coefficients will be used.
+Finally, the drivetrain configuration is specified so that the proper gearbox and generator coefficients will be used.
 This should always be set to 1 for the current model.

 .. literalinclude:: examples/example.py
     :start-after: # 3 ---
     :end-before: # 3 ---

-We can now create and evaluate the cost for the turbine and its components.
+We can now evaluate the cost for the turbine and its components.

 .. literalinclude:: examples/example.py
     :start-after: # 4 ---